Service

 Men’s Health Physiotherapy

-One in seven men suffer with pelvic pain.
+One in seven men suffers from pelvic pain, yet men’s health physiotherapy remains one of the least understood and most underused treatment pathways available.
 The average time to diagnosis is more than 5 years.
-However, it is often a black hole diagnosis with patients bounced from specialist to specialist with many having suffered for months, sometimes even years before seeking help.
+However, it is often a black hole diagnosis, with patients bounced from specialist to specialist, with many having suffered for months, sometimes even years, before seeking help.
 At our pelvic pain clinic, we put a stop to this.
-We offer a meticulous pelvic health assessment service followed by diagnostics, treatment and then an aftercare plan.
-We will get to the root cause of the problem and find a solution and help you understand your pelvic pain so you can get on the road to full recovery.
+We offer a meticulous pelvic health assessment service followed by diagnostics, treatment, and then an aftercare plan.
+We will get to the root cause of the problem, find a solution, and help you understand your pelvic pain so you can get on the road to full recovery.
+Our physio for men service in Swansea is specifically designed to fill this gap, offering a thorough, confidential, and evidence-based route to recovery.
+One in seven men suffers from pelvic pain.
+The average time to diagnosis is more than 5 years.
+However, it is often a black hole diagnosis, with patients bounced from specialist to specialist, with many having suffered for months, sometimes even years, before seeking help.
+At our pelvic pain clinic, we put a stop to this.
+We offer a meticulous pelvic health assessment service, followed by diagnostics, treatment, and an aftercare plan.
+We will get to the root cause of the problem, find a solution and help you understand your pelvic pain so you can get on the road to full recovery.

 Why Has My Pelvic Pain Not Got Better?